VitorVilela7/SMW-SA1-Pack/docs/maxtile.md

 ## Features
 * Provides four OAM tables for different sprite<->sprite priorities;
+* Shared MaxTile routines for easier integration;
 * Leaves the standard OAM table untouched till the end of the frame (with exceptions of regular sprites);
 * Allows up to 128 sprites *tiles* on screen;
-* High compatibility with already deisgned sprites, including vanilla sprites, mode 7 bosses, overworld, behind scenery behavior, yoshi and lakitu;
+* High compatibility with already deisgned sprites, including vanilla sprites, mode 7 bosses, overworld, behind scenery behavior, Yoshi and Lakitu;1
+* Restores the original priority behavior of Super Mario World, which was incorrectly reserved on NMSTL; and
-* Compatible with NMSTL sprites
+* Compatible with NMSTL sprites.

 ## The priority structure